flaymax/bioinformatics-algorithms/README.md

-Bioinformatics algorithm course in MIPT
+Bioinformatics algorithms course in MIPT